ksvkabra/Hello-World/README.md

 * Now open Command Line/Terminal.
 * Switch to the Directory where you want to Clone this Repo.
 * Run this Command
+     //git clone repository url with your name you just forked.
   ```
   git clone https://github.com/<your-username>/Hello-World.git
   ```